 - What intangible assets will I acquire?
 Once you know where you operate the restaurant from, clarify if you will receive access, or assume responsibility for, elements of the business such as the customer client database, future function bookings, existing staff, social media/online presence and intellectual property rights.
 These, like the material aspects of the business, are best to be drafted into the sale contract to prevent any potential miscommunication surrounding your entitlements.

 - Is the paperwork up to date?
 This one refers to paperwork in the broadest sense, but is intended to get you to audit the state of the restaurant you will be acquiring.
 Beyond the due diligence on the financials which you should conduct on any purchase of a business, conduct an appraisal on all the relevant licenses, insurances, and certifications that your restaurant is correlated with.
-For example is there an up to date liquor license and will you inherit it, and would you be compliant with food safety regulations, such as storing food safely using a box pallet and labelling all the food products if you took over management of the venue operating as is?
+For example, is there an up to date liquor license and will you inherit it, and would you be compliant with food safety regulations, such as storing food safely using a box pallet and labeling all the food products if you took over management of the venue operating as is?
 Upgrading facilities can be expensive, so be aware what minimum standards your future restaurant has to meet.
 If you need quality box pallets, look no further than Verde Trader.